 Transportation

-It is Councils primary to maintain our way of life – and that will require the bulk of our spending being directed to transportation for many years to come.
-As council we have dedicated millions of dollars in the last 5 years to these projects, but with the limitations on State transportation dollars – we will be called upon for many more City dollars as other projects come to light.
-Council must keep Loveland prosperous and funded to a level where we can participate with our neighbors in these important projects.
+It is Council's primary job to maintain our way of life –and we will do just that.
+As a council we have dedicated millions of dollars in the last 9 years to these projects, but with the limitations on State transportation dollars – we will be called upon for many more City dollars as other projects come to light.

 Broadband

-In 2013 when I started exploring Broadband I was driven by multiple problems in our community.
-Primary for me were our kids, Thompson R2J was using Microwave antennae to meet their internet needs, and the system was failing miserably.
-Our citizens were complaining so loudly about their internet service that the City had to modify the inbound phone system to screen calls complaining about Internet/phone service.
+In 2013 when I started exploring Broadband, I was driven by multiple problems in our community.
+Our kids and their education is Job #1.
+Thompson R2J was using Microwave antennae to meet their internet needs, and the system was failing miserably.
+Our citizens were complaining so loudly about their internet service that the City had to modify the inbound phone system to screen calls complaining about Internet/phone service, redirecting those calls to the carriers.

 I took on Broadband as my personal ‘windmill’ and set out to collect the information necessary to bring Loveland up to 21st Century standards.
-In September, after 4 years of outstanding work by City Staff, LCAB and it’s predecessor LBAC, this vision begins construction.
+In September, 2019, after 4 years of outstanding work by City Staff, LCAB and its predecessor LBAC, our vision began construction.
 PULSE will serve Loveland with Platinum standard Broadband for decades to come and place Loveland in the top 3% of cities nationwide for Broadband service.

 Downtown

-While we usher in the new – we can not forget the past.
-As an 8 year Council Liaison to the Historic Preservation Commission, I am very proud of the Committee members who ushered in ‘Historic Downtown Loveland’ after years of hard work, which opened multiple funding sources for our Historic Building owners.
-HPC protects and enhances the Historic Character of Downtown, through programs, building permit and demolition reviews and guidance provided to City Council on all Historic issues effecting our City.
+While we usher in the new – we cannot forget the past.
+As a 12 year Council Liaison to the Historic Preservation Commission, I am very proud of the Committee members who ushered in ‘Historic Downtown Loveland’ after years of hard work, which opened multiple funding sources for our Historic Building owners.
+HPC protects and enhances the Historic Character of Downtown, through programs, building permit and demolition reviews and guidance provided to City Council on all Historic issues affecting our City.

 We are fortunate that through the County and City Open Space programs, large tracts of land are being set aside for green space, parks, farmland and undeveloped buffers.
 These programs are critical to managing our growth in the future, and the staff in charge do an excellent job.

 City Council is left with the monumental task of deciding what projects are worthwhile, affordable, desirable and right for the community.
 Managed growth is the goal, while maintaining community vitality and prosperity.
 Not an easy task, but when I reminisce about our town in 2011, when I was first elected, I am proud of what we have accomplished.
-Sprouts, The Foundry, the DDA, multiple commercial companies and so many more are a standing testimony to what can be accomplished when the City combines vision, managed growth, and hard work toward a single goal – ‘Keeping Loveland Loveable’.
+Sprouts, The Foundry, the DDA, The Opera House, the Amazon Regional Warehouse, Natural Grocers, Historic Downtown Loveland, 3 new Fire Stations, New City Service Center, Jax Sporting Goods West, The Beet (museum), 1000+ new homes in the Centerra Complex, 1500+ new apartments around town, many not listed and much more to come.
+All the product of a City Government that stands ready to march into the new age, while keeping Loveland the BEST place to Live, Work and Play in Northern Colorado.

 Transparency in Government